omidkhalafbeigi/gan_mnist/README.md

-# Generative Adversarial Networks - MNIST Dataset
+# Generative Adversarial Networks - MNIST Dataset - From scratch by Keras
-# Keras - Tensorflow